42U/web_scraping/README.md

 after it finds all the motorcycles listed, it will output the description and a link to the posting, in a file called bikes.

+license: this is a basic use of python3 and beautiful soup 4 module. you are free to use and distribute under the GNU license agreement for which the language you are using.